ddmdmrci/ddmdmrci/README.md

 ### Hi, I'm Didem!

-👩🏼‍💻 Business Analytics student sharing my journey in data, finance and technologyy
+👩🏼‍💻Business Analytics student sharing my journey in data, finance, and technology
-👩🏼‍🎓 Studied **Business Analytics** at the University of Macquarie , Sydney 🧭 Planning to transition into a **Master of Research (MRes)** in the near future
+👩🏼‍🎓 Currently studying **Business Analytics** at **Macquarie University**, Sydney
+🧭 Planning to transition into a **Master of Research (MRes)** in the near future